protobufjs/protobuf.js/README.md

   How to build the library and its components yourself.

 * [Compatibility](#compatibility)<br />
-  A few notes on compatibility with browsers and optional libraries.
+  Notes on compatibility regarding browsers and optional libraries.

 Examples
 --------